twitter/hraven/README.md

   data storage
 * Apache Hadoop - hRaven current supports collection of job data on specific versions of Hadoop:
-  * CDH3 (up to u4)
+  * CDH upto CDH3u5, Hadoop 1.x upto MAPREDUCE-1016
-  * *Note:* CDH3u5, Hadoop 1.x, and Hadoop 2.0 are NOT YET supported, though work is in progress to fix this
+  * *Note:* Hadoop 1.x post MAPREDUCE-1016 and Hadoop 2.0 are NOT YET supported, though work is in progress to fix this

 Quick start
 --------------------